section-engineering-education/engineering-education/content/articles/transitioning-from-bootstrap-to-semantic-ui-react/index.md

 ### Part 2: Setting Up Semantic-UI in ReactJS

 In the first part of this article we discussed the concept of using bootstrap in a react application, we also looked at the limitations and design flaws in bootstrap.
-The second part of the article will focus on the following
+The second part of the article will focus on the following:

-- Getting Started with Semantic-UI React
+- Getting started with Semantic-UI React
 - Creating a sample web page with Semantic-UI elements
 - Customization of elements in semantic-UI
-- Modern features and Advancements offered by Semantic-UI
+- Modern features and advancements offered by Semantic-UI
 - Why you should pick Semantic-UI React

 #### Getting started with Semantic-UI React